 Yo Ho and Away We Go:

 So, you probably want to know when Disney Cruise Line starts their Halloween festivities.
 I mean, you can’t celebrate if you are not on board, right?
-Luckily, Disney Cruise Line does Halloween on the High Seas on all four ships: The Disney Magic, Disney Wonder, Disney Dream, and Disney Fantasy.
+Luckily, Disney Cruise Line does Halloween on the High Seas on all four ships: The Disney Magic, Disney Wonder, Disney Dream, and Disney Fantasy (see our Disney Fantasy post).
 Sail dates usually start in early September and run until the end of October.
 Dates vary depending on ship, sailing destination and duration.

 Here are the sail dates for 2017 Halloween on the High Seas:

 Disney Magic September 27, 2017 – October 28, 2017